point85/caliper/README.md

 The diagram below illustrates these concepts.
 ![Caliper Diagram](https://github.com/point85/caliper/blob/master/doc/CaliperDiagram.png)

 All units are owned by the unified measurement system.
 Units 'x' and 'y' belong to a relational system (such as SI or International Customary).
 Units 'w' and 'z' belong to a second relational system.
 Unit 'y' has a linear conversion to unit 'x'; therefore 'x' must be defined before 'y' can be defined.
 Unit 'x' is also related to 'y' by x = (y - b)/a.
 Unit 'w' has a conversion to unit 'z'.
+Unit 'z' is related to itself by z = z + 0.
 Unit 'x' has a bridge conversion defined to unit 'z' (for example a foot to a metre).
 Note that a bridge conversion from 'z' to 'x' is not necessary since it is the inverse of the conversion from 'x' to 'z'.

 *Scalar Unit*